-- 5.1.
-Support the implementation of policies or strategies to improve health and wellbeing and reduce health inequalities. - 5.2.
-Demonstrate how your work is influenced by an understanding of the impact of the wider determinants of health. - 5.3 Critically reflect on and make suggestions for how public health policies or strategies could be improved.

-Collaborating across agencies and boundaries to deliver the public health function

-- 6.1.
-Show how organisations, teams and individuals work in partnership to deliver the public health function. - 6.2.
-Demonstrate how you work collaboratively with other organisations to improve public health. - 6.3 Reflect on your personal impact on relationships with people from other teams or agencies when working collaboratively.
+Implementing public health 5.1.
+Support the implementation of policies or strategies to improve health and wellbeing and reduce health inequalities. policy and strategy 5.2.
+Demonstrate how your work is influenced by an understanding of the impact of the wider determinants of health.
+5.3 Critically reflect on and make suggestions for how public health policies or strategies could be improved.
+AREA 6 STANDARD Collaborating across 6.1.
+Show how organisations, teams and individuals work in partnership to deliver the public health function. agencies and boundaries to 6.2.
+Demonstrate how you work collaboratively with other organisations to improve public health. deliver the public health 6.3 Reflect on your personal impact on relationships with people from other teams or agencies when working collaboratively.